The posterior scalene inserts here.

 (Deep to Superficial)

-Along with the intercostals, this muscle also depresses the ribcage during exhalation.
+Call on this "Sarah", along with the intercostals, to depress the ribcage during exhalation.

 The Serratus Posterior Inferior.